-Assured Comfort provides the greater Atlanta Community with all of their home and commercial Air Cleaning and Quality needs.
+Assured Comfort provides homes and businesses with Air Cleaning and Quality needs.

 Pollen, dust, second-hand smoke, allergens, mold and pet dander can all contribute to poor indoor air quality.

 So can gases like carbon monoxide or nitrogen dioxide, which are produced by improperly vented gas furnaces, space heaters, wood stoves, gas stoves, water heaters, dryers, fireplaces and other fuel-burning appliances.